Ecampus Student Profiles

 After a childhood stained by poverty and homelessness, Sarah used her Oregon State education to carve out a path to a better life for her family.

-Kim put her college education on hold for 20-plus years to raise two kids and work in the Portland area.
+Kim put her college education on hold for 20-plus years to raise two kids and work in Portland.
 Now she has a degree and an even more promising career path.

 Often seen with a chainsaw in hand, Dylan was a standout for OSU football.
 Even better?
 He graduated in three years with Ecampus helping along the way.